Kronprinsessegade 6

 Kronprinsessegade 6 is a Neoclassical property overlooking Rosenborg Castle Garden in central Copenhagen, Denmark.
+It was listed on the Danish registry of protected buildings and places in 1945.

 History

-19th century
+Early history

 The site was initially listed as Lot 4A when Kronprinsessegade was created in c.
 1800.
-The present building on the site was constructed in 1803-1804 by master builder Johan Martin Quist.
+The present building on the site was constructed in 1803–1804 by master builder Johan Martin Quist.